ColleagueRiley/OpenGL-Context-Creation/README.md

     }
 ```

-Now the context can be created:
+Finally, the context can be created using the context_attribs array:

 ```c
     ctx = glXCreateContextAttribsARB((Display*) display, bestFbc, NULL, True, context_attribs);